marobinette/DataScience/assignments/week1/MTAArt/mta_data.md

 - No compression applied
 - The license for this dataset is unspecified.
 - There was no copyright information provided in the documentation.
 However, it is stated that Metropolitan Transportation is the owner.
 There is also a terms of use located [here](https://data.ny.gov/dataset/OPEN-NY-Terms-Of-Use/77gx-ii52/about_data).
-- Standalone file with no accompanying documentation files

 **File Format & Size:**
 - **Format:** CSV (Comma-Separated Values)